openplanet-nl/nadeoapi-docs/docs/live/leaderboards/position.md

 - The `groupUid` `"Personal_Best"` can be used to get the global leaderboard.
 - The `mapUid` parameter in the URL has to correspond with a map in the request body.
 - This endpoint supports up to 50 maps at once - they need to be added to the request body's array as well as to the query parameters (see example below).
 - This endpoint can sometimes be very delayed - there's been cases where it has returned data that was outdated for multiple hours.
+On average, this route should be up to date within about three hours - some maps are prioritized though (official campaign maps and current TOTDs), so they are typically updated every five minutes.

 ---